 There are some things we pretend not to do.
 Wasting food is one of them.
 We stuff everything into the fridge without reflecting on the storing requirements of different groceries.
 This causes them to go bad faster.

-How can we reduce food waste by providing each type of food optimal conditions to stay fresh as long as possible?
+How can we reduce food waste by providing each type of food with optimal conditions to stay fresh as long as possible?

-Speisekammern is a modular system of refrigerating boxes that reduces food waste by providing each type of food optimal conditions to stay fresh as long as possible.
+Speisekammern is a modular system of refrigerating boxes that reduces food waste by providing each type of food with optimal conditions to stay fresh as long as possible.

 A third of all food wasted is vegetables and fruits in private households.
 "Speisekammern" extends the minimum durability through optimal storing conditions for different groceries.

 The modular system offers individual storage for tomatoes, potatoes, carrots, and lettuce.
 For instance, it considers the chemical composition of potatoes.
 It is sensitive to low- and high-temperature fluctuations.

 Seven new eating habits from the field to the plate aim to change our relationship with food.

 The exhibition stand "Cracking habits" presented seven new eating habits from the field to the plate.
 These speculative future scenarios aim to change our relationship with food, which is highly dominated by unconscious habits.